Table of Contents

-Legend has it that a particularly patriotic bricklayer from the island of Capri created this simple combination of tomatoes, mozzarella, and basil as a nod to the red, white, and green colors of the Italian flag.
+Legend has it that this food from Campania is thanks to a particularly patriotic bricklayer from the island of Capri created this simple combination of tomatoes, mozzarella, and basil as a nod to the Italian flag’s red, white, and green colors.

-Schiacciata all’uva is a seasonal version of the bread that is made with leftover wine harvest grapes and is usually only found in Tuscany during the month of September.
+Schiacciata all’uva is a seasonal version of the bread made with leftover wine harvest grapes and is usually only found in Tuscany during September.

 The piadina is an Italian flatbread that originated in the region of Romagna and is always at the top of our list of what to scope out when we travel to that area.
-Loaded with spicy greens, creamy mozzarella, and salty prosciutto, our twist on the classic piadina is served open faced and topped with a drizzle of quality balsamic vinegar.
+Loaded with spicy greens, creamy mozzarella, and salty prosciutto, our twist on the classic piadina is open-faced and topped with a drizzle of extra virgin quality olive oil and balsamic vinegar.

-Tomato, basil, and garlic come together in this one of the most quintessential pasta sauces.
-This is a quick-cooking sauce (you want the “freshness” flavor of the tomatoes intact!) so you can make the sauce in the time it takes the pasta water to boil and cook!
+Tomato, basil, and garlic come together in this one of the quintessential pasta sauces.
+This is a quick-cooking sauce (you want the “freshness” flavor of the tomatoes intact!), so you can make the sauce in the time it takes the pasta water to boil and cook!

 We make our variation on the classic by marinating the tomatoes in good-quality olive oil and then topping it with burrata and flaky sea salt.

-Coat the mandilli (basically super-thin lasagna sheets) in the pesto, fold them over, and the result is one of the most luxurious pastas you’ll ever taste.
+Coat the mandilli (basically super-thin lasagna sheets) in the pesto, fold them over, and the result is one of the most luxurious pasta you’ll ever taste.

-Either way, be sure to try cacio e pepe where it originated: Rome and preferably at Trattoria da Cesare al Casaletto, one of our favorite restaurants in the city.
+Either way, try cacio e pepe where it originated: Rome and preferably at Trattoria da Cesare al Casaletto, one of our favorite restaurants in the city.

-This pasta is pretty unknown outside its home region of Lombardy but we think it should be way more known.
-The candy-wrapper shaped pasta is adorable as can be and the filling — a sweet-savory mix of pears, amaretti, and sausage — is incredibly delicious!
+This pasta is pretty unknown outside its home region of Lombardy, but we think it should be way more known.
+The candy-wrapper-shaped pasta is adorable, and the filling — a sweet-savory mix of pears, amaretti, and sausage — is incredibly delicious!